johi/silex-demo/README.md

 * It should be well structured
 * It should be conform to PSR-1 and PSR-2 coding standards
 * It should be using composer to manage dependencies
-* It should contain test using PHPUnit
+* It should contain a unit tested model component (and supporting classes) using PHPUnit
+* The model should throw errors on unexpected input
+* Errors from the model should be logged to an error.log
+* The controller part should support routing for error pages, and handle errors thrown from model - controller interaction
 * Input should be validated using Symfony validator component
 * It should be able to install on a vagrant machine using chef solo provisioner